 Richard Hopwood Thornton begins teaching the first law students at Northwestern College of Law in Portland, then the state’s law school.

-Northwestern College of Law graduates its first two students to begin practicing law.
+Northwestern College of Law graduates its first two students.

 Albany students select orange and black as school colors to honor President Elbert Condit’s alma mater, Princeton.

 College opens a lower-division extension campus in Portland.